MusicDin/kubitect/docs/reference/reference.md

 <h1 align="center">Reference</h1>

+This document contains a reference of the Kubitect configuration file in four sections and documents all possible configuration properties.

-The cluster configuration consists of four parts:
+The configuration sections are as follows:

-+ `kubitect` - project metadata.
++ `kubitect` - Project metadata.
-+ `hosts` - a list of physical hosts (local or remote).
++ `hosts` - A list of physical hosts (local or remote).
-+ `cluster` - cluster infrastructure configuration.
++ `cluster` - Configuration of the cluster infrastructure.
 Virtual machine properties, node types to install, and the host on which to install the nodes.
-+ `kubernetes` - Kubernetes and Kubespray configuration.
++ `kubernetes` - Configuration of Kubernetes and Kubespray.
 Versions, addons and other Kubernetes related settings.

+Each configuration property is documented with 5 columns: Property name, description, type, default value and is the property required.

 !!! note "Note"